h0glund/h0glund/README.md

 ## Hello!

 - 🔭 I’m currently studying at KYH in Stockholm, Sweden...
-- 🌱 I’m currently learning App Development for iOS and Android
+- 🌱 I’m currently learning App Development for iOS and Android...
 - 👯 I’m looking for internship starting October 2022...

 ## 📫 How to reach me